UniMath/agda-unimath/src/real-numbers/metric-space-of-real-numbers.lagda.md

-# The standard metric structure on the real numbers
+# The metric space of real numbers

 ```agda
 {-# OPTIONS --lossy-unification #-}